Information for Parents

 Lattitude Global Volunteering is a registered youth development charity and we work very hard to keep the costs of volunteering to a minimum.
 We do not make a profit out of our placements but we do have to cover the costs of staff, project administration, office administration and overseeing our programmes.
 The fee volunteers pay helps cover the cost of:

-- Assigning a paid member of UK staff to support them in pre-departure preperation.
+- Assigning a paid member of staff to support them in pre-departure preparation.

 - Comprehensive interview and matching process.

 - Pre-departure events, briefing materials and guides.

 - Food and accommodation for the duration of placements*